Last updated on July 6th, 2022

 For example, if the surrounding area of your home is a conservation area, demolition may be more complex and therefore increase the price to rebuild.
 The cost to rebuild will always skew higher in cities and London in particular.

 Depending on where your property is situated, you may need to cordon off the area to facilitate the rebuild of your home.
-If this is the case, the costs will be chargeable to the local council.
+If this is the case, the costs will be payable to the local council.

 Should the reinstatement cost be higher than the market value?